fastai/course20/docs/start_aws.md

 <img alt="stop" src="/images/aws/stop.png" class="screenshot">

 Note that you should press *Stop*, not *Terminate*.
 If you press *Terminate* it will remove your instance entirely and you will lose your work.

+Alternatively, you can stop your server directly from the terminal:

+    sudo shutdown -h now